Shanmukha021/Weather-data-analysis-dashboard-/README.md

 ## Project Insights:
 Key insights include identifying relationships between wind speed and temperature, spotting distribution trends, and providing a clearer understanding of weather patterns for better decision-making.
+## Final conclusion
+This code creates an interactive weather dashboard using Dash and Plotly to visualize data on temperature, wind degree, and wind speed through various dynamic charts.
+Users can filter data by wind degree and temperature, with real-time updates.
+The dark-themed interface offers an engaging way to explore weather patterns effectively.